Workers Compensation Lawyer

 If your employer is unable to accommodate you with a new position, then you should be eligible to apply for rehabilitation services through the Utah Office of Rehabilitation.
 You may contact them at this phone number: 1-800-473-7530.

-Contact the Advocates Today About Your Injury Claim
+Contact a Utah Attorney Today About Your Workers Compensation Claim

 If you have been injured on the job through no fault of your own, you will need an experienced lawyer on your side to help you obtain just workers’ compensation for your injuries and losses.
 The Advocates offer free consultations so that you can know best the ramifications of your Labor & Industries case.
 Our firm works on a contingency basis, so we don’t get paid unless you do.
 If we fail to settle your claim to your liking then you won’t owe us a dime in attorney fees.
 Don’t wait to get back on the road to recovery by claiming what is lawfully yours.
 Contact our office today by either calling 801-326-0809 or chat online right now with a live attorney from our homepage.
 You deserve an Advocate!